 When people hear about drug abuse and dependence, they usually think about illegal drugs, such as heroin or cocaine.
-But substance use disorders can also involve prescription drugs, including medications that are widely used.
+But substance use disorders can also involve prescription drugs, including widely used medications.

-Prescription drug abuse causes serious health problems and interferes with people’s ability to work, go to school, and maintain strong relationships with family and friends.
-It may also lead to legal problems and a criminal record.
+Prescription drug abuse causes serious health problems and interferes with people’s ability to work, attend school, and maintain strong relationships with family and friends.
+It may also lead to legal issues and a criminal record.
 Understanding the abuse of prescription drugs is important for both prevention and healing.

 What Is Prescription Drug Abuse?